RavenPack/python-api/README.md

 Analyse your own content using RavenPack’s proprietary NLP technology.

-The API for analyzing your internal content is still in beta and may change in the future.
-You can request an early access and [see an example of usage here](ravenpackapi/examples/text_analytics_example.py).

 ### Uploading a file
 Upload a file to the system.
 In order to successfully have your files analized by RavenPack's text analytics platform, you need to perform the following method: